 The company was founded In Orem, Utah in 1980.
 In 1984 Arbonne moved to Irvine, California.

-Since then it has expanded in other countries and its international offices can be found in Australia, Canada, United Kingdom, Poland, New Zealand, and Taiwan.
+Since then it has expanded to other countries and its international offices can be found in Australia, Canada, the United Kingdom, Poland, New Zealand, and Taiwan.

 In 2004 the company made about $200 million in sales.

 From 2007 to 2009 the number of distributors (or consultants) decreased from 1,3 million to less than 800,000.